BepInEx/Il2CppInterop/Documentation/Implementing-Interfaces.md

 # Implementing interfaces with injected types

-Starting with 0.4.16.0, injected types can implement IL2CPP interfaces.
+Injected types can implement Il2Cpp interfaces.
 Just like previously, your type can't implement the interface directly, as it's still generated as a class.
 However, you can pass additional interface types to `RegisterTypeInIl2Cpp<T>(RegisterTypeOptions options)`, and they will be implemented as interfaces on the IL2CPP version of your type.